 Want to skip to the good stuff?
-It is as easy to follow pc requirement table for an easy reference towards the bottom of this blog post
+There is as easy to follow pc requirement table for easy reference towards the bottom of this blog post

 What Will you Use the PC for?